aws-samples/aws-sdk-js-v3-workshop/README.md

 - Build a simple note taking application
 - Identify the benefits of using AWS JS SDK v3 over v2

-The note taking application is the modified version from the original Open Source MIT licensed project from [serverless-stack](https://github.com/AnomalyInnovations/serverless-stack-com)
+The note taking application is the modified version from the original Open Source MIT licensed project shared in the tutorials on [serverless-stack](http://serverless-stack.com)

 # Pre-requisites: